Update (Jan 2, 2025): Improved language and image from feedback.

 some popular libraries prefer it.

-The decision here might depend on your ecosystem (i.e. the libraries you are using) and personal preference of the syntax.
+The decision here might depend on your ecosystem (i.e. the libraries you are using) and personal preference for the syntax.

 Defining the docstring as a special dunder attribute: